Do the Digit Insurance

 • Individuals who experience discomfort in the rear leg can take it slowly until they develop the necessary knee-related muscle strength.
 Additionally, the legs can be placed wider if maintaining the right heel's alignment with the left heel seems challenging and strains the knees.

-• You can also point the back foot more forward instead of 45 degrees if expanding causes knee pain.
-By doing this, you can avoid stressing your joints by allowing your ankles and knees to point in the same direction as your hips.
+• If expanding your back foot causes knee pain, you can also point it more forward instead of 45 degrees.
+This allows your ankles and knees to point in the same direction as your hips, avoiding stressing your joints.

-• Additionally, individuals can try to lift the heel of the back foot off the mat and avoid doing the high lunge pose if they have pain in the lower back and pelvis.
+• Additionally, individuals with pain in the lower back and pelvis can try lifting the heel of the back foot off the mat and avoiding the high lunge pose.

-• Due to tight shoulders or weak upper arms, it may be difficult for some people to hold their arms overhead.
+• Some people may find it challenging to hold their arms overhead due to tight shoulders or weak upper arms.
 Therefore, experts advise practitioners to try other arm positions or keep their palms close to their chests.

-• Although this Yoga is suitable for pregnant people, they might find it difficult to balance.
-Therefore, to maintain stability, they should maintain their look forward rather than at their hands when they enter and exit the stance.
+• Although this Yoga suits pregnant people, they might find it challenging to balance.
+Therefore, to maintain stability, they should keep their look forward rather than at their hands when they enter and exit the stance.

 How long should I hold a warrior pose?

-While performing each warrior pose, try to hold it for 30 to 60 seconds.
+While performing each Warrior pose, hold it for 30 to 60 seconds.
 Gradually improve the duration as you get used to the pose.

 Where does the Virabhadrasana name come from, and what is its meaning?

-The Warrior postures, or Virabhadrasana in Sanskrit, are one of the most popular categories of hatha yoga asanas.
-In this context, vira means "hero", bhadra means "blessing," "auspicious" or "friend", and asana means "posture".
-Virabhadrasana is hence considered to be an auspicious heroic position.
+The Warrior postures, or Virabhadrasana in Sanskrit, are among the most popular hatha yoga asanas.
+In this context, vira means "hero," Bhadra means "blessing," "auspicious" or "friend," and asana means "posture."
+Virabhadrasana is a promising heroic position.